npgsql/doc/doc/connection-string-parameters.md

       <td>Persist Security Info</td>
       <td>
-        Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state.
+        Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state.<br/>
+	Since 3.1 only.
       </td>
       <td>false</td>
     </tr>